Tycro-Games/tycro-games.github.io/_projects/BlockC.md

 main_category: University Projects
 date: 2024-04-02
 ---

+## 🎓 About the Block

+This project was part of my university curriculum, where the goal was to implement a raytracing engine in 8 weeks using the provided [template](https://github.com/jbikker/voxpopuli), focusing on voxel-based rendering.
+I designed and developed the core raytracing algorithm, which runs entirely on the CPU, allowing it to simulate lighting effects like shadows, reflections, and refractions.

+The project served as my introduction into graphics programming.

+## 📂 Source Code & Template

+The game is based on a template I received during the block, which you can find [here on GitHub](https://github.com/Tycro-Games/Raytracer-VoxPopuli).

 ## 🛠️ Technologies Used:
 - **C++**: Developed core game logic and the raytracing algorithm.
 - **GLFW**: Managed graphics rendering, window handling, and input events to streamline the interface.
 - **ImGui**: Used to create an user interface for real-time control over raytracing parameters like light intensity and reflection settings.
-## 🎓 About the Block

-This project was part of my university curriculum, where the goal was to implement a raytracing engine in 8 weeks using the provided [template](https://github.com/jbikker/voxpopuli), focusing on voxel-based rendering.
-I designed and developed the core raytracing algorithm, which runs entirely on the CPU, allowing it to simulate lighting effects like shadows, reflections, and refractions.

-The project served as my introduction into graphics programming.

 ## ⚙️ Key Highlights:
 ---